onomyprotocol/onomy/docs/testnet/onomy-testnet-docs/setting-up-a-fullnode.md

 ## Getting Started?
 Minimum system requirements:
-	-A Linux server with any modern Linux distribution, -A quad-core CPU
+- A Linux server with any modern Linux distribution,
+- A quad-core CPU
-	-8 GiB of RAM
+- 8 GiB of RAM
-	-20gb of storage.
+- 20gb of storage.

 Make sure you have gone through [Pre installation Steps](pre-installation.md) prior to setting up a node.